 Maintaining a healthy lifestyle is foundational for improving fertility post-cancer.
 Regular moderate exercise has been shown to enhance fertility by boosting overall health and regulating hormonal balances.
 However, it's important to tailor exercise intensity based on individual health status and doctor's recommendations.
 Additionally, stress reduction through mindfulness practices, yoga, or meditation can positively impact fertility by reducing stress hormones that might interfere with reproductive functions.

 What you eat plays a significant role in fertility.
 A diet rich in antioxidants, like vitamins C and E, zinc, and selenium, can help protect eggs and sperm from free radical damage.
 Foods such as oranges, almonds, sunflower seeds, and avocados are excellent sources of these nutrients.
 Incorporating whole grains, legumes, and plenty of fruits and vegetables can also support hormone regulation and promote overall reproductive health.
-Reducing intake of processed foods and those high in sugar is also advisable to enhance fertility outcomes.
+Reducing the intake of processed foods and those high in sugar is also advisable to enhance fertility outcomes.

 Some studies suggest that certain supplements, including coenzyme Q10 (CoQ10) and DHEA (dehydroepiandrosterone), may improve egg quality and fertility in some individuals.
 However, it's critical to consult with a healthcare provider before starting any supplements, especially for cancer survivors.